Yatra: Pandharpur yatra of Maharashtra

 Pandharpur yatra is one of the most popular festivals in India.
 The annual yatra to the famous Vithoba temple at Pandharpur is held every year during the month of June and July.
 Thousands of pilgrims come to Pandharpur carrying litters with the images of Jñāneśvar from Alandi, Tukaram from Dehu, Eknath from Paithan, and Nivruttinath from Trimbakeshwar.
 These pilgrims are referred to as Varkaris.

 Ratha Yatra

 Among the Ratha Yatra at various sacred sites, the most popular one is Jagannath Rath jatra at Puri in Odisha.
-Other popular Rath Yatras are Dhamrai Jagannath Roth, Rathayatra of Mahesh, Manipur Ratha Yatra in Manipur which was started in 19th century and ISKON Ratha Yatra in more than 100 places across the world.
+Other popular Rath Yatras are Dhamrai Jagannath Roth, Rathayatra of Mahesh, Manipur Ratha Yatra in Manipur which was started in 19th century and ISKCON Ratha Yatra in more than 100 places across the world.

 The Festival of Chariots of Jagannatha is held every year at Puri in the state of Orissa.
 The ten-day ratha yatra commemorates Jagannath's annual visit to Gundicha Mata's temple a short distance away.
 Thousands of pilgrims come to Puri during the festival with a desire to help pull Jagannath's chariot with ropes.
 This is the only day when devotees who are normally not allowed in the temple premises, such as non-Hindus and foreigners, can get their glimpse of the deities.